Talking with Your Doctor

 You may have some concerns or wishes about your care if you become seriously ill.
 If you have questions about what choices you have, ask your doctor.
 You can record your decisions about your care in documents that are called "advance directives."
 Advance directives are directions you leave for your doctor, family, and friends about how to care for your health if you become very ill.

 Advance directives include a living will and a healthcare proxy.
+They can also include a Do Not Resuscitate (DNR) order and a Physician Orders for Life-Sustaining Treatment (POLST)

 - A living will includes your decisions about medical treatment at the end of life.